-Block I. Check the "Yes" box if your organization is a corporation and either 1 or 2 below applies:
+Item K. Check the "Yes," box if your organization is a corporation and either 1 or 2 below applies:

-1. The corporation is a subsidiary in an affiliated group (defined in section 1504) but isn't filing a consolidated return for the tax year with that group.

-2. The corporation is a subsidiary in a parent-subsidiary controlled group (defined in section 1563).
+- 1. The corporation is a subsidiary in an affiliated group (defined in section 1504) but isn't filing a consolidated return for the tax year with that group. - 2.
+The corporation is a subsidiary in a parent-subsidiary controlled group (defined in section 1563).

 Excluded member.
-If the corporation is an "excluded member" of a controlled group (see section 1563(b)(2)), it is still considered a member of a controlled group for purposes of Block I.
+If the corporation is an "excluded member" of a controlled group (see section 1563(b)(2)), it is still considered a member of a controlled group for purposes of Item K.

-Block J. Enter the name of the person who has the organization's books and records and the telephone number at which he or she can be reached.
+Item L. Enter the name and address of the person who has the organization's books and records and the telephone number at which he or she can be reached.

-Part I. Unrelated Trade or Business Income
+Part I. Total Unrelated Business Taxable Income